Neighborhood Soapbox Derby

 Ancillary

 The kits cost $99 each, but if you order a carton (six kits), the price drops to $87 each.
-(I ordered in bulk, but all of my extras are already gone.)
 Because the kits ship from Canada, it’s a good idea to order early to ensure they arrive well before the derby.
 When I ordered mine on a Friday, it was processed the following Monday and delivered the next week on Tuesday.
 Delivery times may vary.

 Read about the American Fork Steel Days Soap Box Derby in the Daily Herald.